ohmyzsh/ohmyzsh/README.md

 sh install.sh
 ```

-Like with the basic installation, if the above URL times out or otherwise fails, you may have to substitute the URL for `https://install.ohmyz.sh` to be able to get the script.
+If the above URL times out or otherwise fails, you may have to substitute the URL for `https://install.ohmyz.sh` to be able to get the script.

 ## Using Oh My Zsh